jack-bradshaw/Spyglass/README.md

 Check the Javadoc of these annotations for minutiae regarding their application.

-All of these annotations are analagous to the `@StringHandler` annotation, except for the `@EnumConstantHandler` which is a little bit more involved.
+All of these annotations are analogous to the `@StringHandler` annotation, except for the `@EnumConstantHandler` which is a little bit more involved.
 This annotation is very useful, because it handles all the conversion between XML enums and Java enums.

 To handle an enum attribute, start by defining the attribute in the `attrs` resource file.
 ```XML